medialab/minet/docs/cli.md

   --strip-protocol, --no-strip-protocol  Whether or not to strip the protocol when normalizing the url.
 Defaults to strip protocol.
   --total TOTAL                          Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator for large input files.
   --youtube                              Whether to consider and parse the given urls as coming from YouTube.
+  --twitter                              Whether to consider and parse the given urls as coming from Twitter.

 columns being added to the output: